filter-eq/same/README.md

 # same
-open new terminal with same directory.
+open new terminal with same directory. (for xfce4 user only.)